Tefal Cook4me intelligent multicooker Review

 Once actual cooking via pressure has completed the machine makes a noise to let you know its finished but will also continue to keep the dish warm but not overcook it so if you were upstairs bathing the children for example, you don’t have to worry about anything burning or boiling over.
 The fact it is all one dish, which is also dishwasher safe also means that cleaning up is a doddle too.

-The dish itself was really succulent and tasty, even if the chicken did look a little “milk-bottle” esk from our schoolboy of not browning enough.
+The dish itself was really succulent and tasty, even if the chicken did look a little buy zithromax by the pill “milk-bottle” esk from our schoolboy of not browning enough.
 I would make sure you have some cornflower in the house or thicken agent as the sauce does tend to be a little watery despite being very tasty but having this key ingredient does mean you can also have rich thick sauce each time.

 Going back to the step by step process, mainly the browning stage, its important to note that you are in complete control of this, telling the machine once you have finished this stages you can brown in stages if you are cooking for a big family or take the prep stage at your own pace.
 A word of warning though is that other the machine on the outside is safe to touch, be careful when taking foods out of the pot when browning as it is VERY hot (he says with a slight burn due to his own incompetence).
 After every stage, it also asks if you are ready to commence the next stage so again, you don’t feel like you are on ready, steady, cook and against the clock.